 You’ll get picky about what you put in your body.
 I’ve gotten stupid-snobby about what’s in my food.
 Good.
 It’s the equivalent of the Abraham-Hicks “vibrational snob” concept.
 When Keith bought these compliant (but injected with unnatural color) pickles, I rejected them outright.
 His writers group members laughed that their snack that night was a jar of Bonnie-rejects-these-pickles pickles.

-But I’m seriously becoming a label nazi and I’m not gonna apologize for demanding better when it comes to what I put into my body.
+But I’m seriously becoming a label-reading junkie and I’m not gonna apologize for demanding better when it comes to what I put into my body.
 I look at it this way: My brain is a miraculous, powerful, exceptionally nimble and creative organ that this body of mine gets the privilege to cart around.
 I not only create magical things but do so with a sense of joy that is unparalleled, and to fuel the body that carts around this astounding brain with anything but the best is ludicrous.

 My body is healing itself.
 In addition to all the benefits we knew would come with #Whole30 (I’m sleeping better, I’m getting higher-quality rest on less sleep, my body temperature has stopped spiking in the night due to wild hormonal shifts, I’ve lost 12 lbs. [yes, in just 30 days, without increasing exercise, never feeling deprived along the way] and 4.25″ off my bod, and my confidence has spiked immeasurably due to my active participation in my wellness), the non-healing wound that seven specialists and two surgeries couldn’t figure out for three fucking years seems to have made significant progress toward no longer being considered a “non-healing wound.”